2019 Program Requirements Medicare

 In the FY 2019 IPPS LTCH final rule, CMS finalized changes to the scoring methodology to shift to a performance-based scoring methodology with fewer measures, instead of the previous threshold-based methodology.
 CMS believes this methodology will encourage hospitals to push themselves on measures that are most applicable to how care is delivered to patients, instead of increasing thresholds on measures that may not be as applicable to an individual hospital.

 More information on the updated scoring methodology can be found below.

 Extreme and Uncontrollable Circumstances

 If your EHR vendor is unable to offer 2015 Edition CEHRT for the 2019 EHR reporting period, you can apply for a hardship exception to avoid a payment adjustment.

 In order to be approved for this hardship exception, eligible hospitals and CAH(s) must attest to facing Extreme and Uncontrollable Circumstances that prevented them from demonstrating meaningful use.
-More information and hardship exception applications for the 2019 reporting year will be available at a later date.
+More information and hardship exception applications for the 2019 reporting year can be found here.

 Additional Information for Clinicians

 Beginning in 2018, all eligible clinicians previously participating in the Medicare Promoting Interoperability Program are now required to report on Quality Payment Program (QPP) requirements.
 For more information on the Quality Payment Program, visit this website.

 Resources Now Available